Showing posts with label Psychology. Show all posts

 The influence of kinship on the development of positive attributes is most pronounced among close relatives who share a common genetic background.
 As the degree of kinship between individuals decreases, the intensity of positive attributes also decreases.

 Random variations in physical, cognitive, and psychological attributes can also influence the cohesiveness of larger groups.
-This occurs as certain individuals, because of random variations, having superior capabilities are better at securing more resources.
+This occurs as certain individuals, because of random variations, having superior capabilities are better at securing resources.
 Random variations, therefore, can benefit a subgroup within the group.
 Furthermore, it is more difficult to manage competitive tendencies driven by randomness in larger groups because the moderating influence of kinship is less prevalent compared to that in smaller groups.

 The bottom line is that the influence positive attributes have in keeping negative attributes in check for small groups do not scale up as quickly with the size of the group as negative attributes do.
 Consequently, for larger groups the influence of positive attributes takes the back seat.